gbif/ipt/IPT2ManualNotes.wiki.md

 <br>
 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v205/IPTAdminBeforeRegistration.png' />

 Once you have completed the steps in this Getting Started Guide, your IPT is ready to add resources (data sets and metadata).
 You may want to complete one or more of the tutorials to understand how common IPT tasks are accomplished.
-For detailed explanations of any further aspects of the IPT, consult the Quick Reference Guide of this user manual.<br>
+For detailed explanations of any further aspects of the IPT, consult the Quick Reference Guide of this user manual.

 ## Starting Over
-It is relatively easy to re-initiate the IPT and begin again with the first setup page by doing the following:<br>
+It is relatively easy to re-initiate the IPT and begin again with the first setup page by doing the following:
-<ul><li>Every user who is logged in to the IPT should first log out.<br>
+  * Every user who is logged in to the IPT should first log out.
-</li><li>Remove the file called datadir.location from the folder where it was created by the IPT (normally WEB-INF within the IPT base installation directory - not within the IPT data directory configured in the first setup step).<br>
+  * Remove the file called datadir.location from the folder where it was created by the IPT (normally WEB-INF within the IPT base installation directory - not within the IPT data directory configured in the first setup step).
-</li><li>The person having the default administrator information and knowledge of the IPT installation should open the IPT in a web browser.
-This will show the initial IPT setup page again (see the "IPT setup" section in this Getting Started Guide).<br>
+  * The person having the default administrator information and knowledge of the IPT installation should open the IPT in a web browser.
+This will show the initial IPT setup page again (see the "IPT setup" section in this Getting Started Guide).
-<ul><li>If the user enters the same absolute path to the data directory as before, the previous configuration will be completely restored, assuming that there has been no incompatible upgrade in IPT versions between the time when the data directory was last used and when it is used to re-initiate the IPT.<br>
+  * If the user enters the same absolute path to the data directory as before, the previous configuration will be completely restored, assuming that there has been no incompatible upgrade in IPT versions between the time when the data directory was last used and when it is used to re-initiate the IPT.
-</li><li>If the same data directory location is desired, but without the previous IPT configuration, then the contents of that data directory should be moved to a different location or removed entirely before clicking on "Save" in the initial IPT setup page.<br>
+  * If the same data directory location is desired, but without the previous IPT configuration, then the contents of that data directory should be moved to a different location or removed entirely before clicking on "Save" in the initial IPT setup page.
-</li><li>If an entirely new data directory is used, then the setup will proceed exactly as described in the "IPT setup" section of this Getting Started Guide.<br>
+  * If an entirely new data directory is used, then the setup will proceed exactly as described in the "IPT setup" section of this Getting Started Guide.

 # Quick Reference Guide
 ## Introduction